meitar/docs/content/continuing-education/classes.md

 ### [Tech Learning Collective](https://techlearningcollective.com/)

-The Tech Learning Collective (TLC) regularly hosts free and by-donation [workshops](https://techlearningcollective.com/workshops/) on networking topics that provide the foundations necessary to understand any computer networking scenario, as well as numerous advanced network security classes.
+The Tech Learning Collective (TLC) is an educational initiative run by radical queer and femme technologists offering unparalleled, low-cost computer classes primarily to marginalized groups and individuals who are politically engaged.
+They regularly host free, by-donation, and low-cost [workshops](https://techlearningcollective.com/workshops/) on computer networking topics that provide the foundations necessary to understand any internetworking scenario.
 View the [TLC event calendar](https://techlearningcollective.com/events/) to find out when they are hosting their next free or by-donation workshop.

+This community group is also an [EFF Electronic Frontier Alliance](https://www.eff.org/electronic-frontier-alliance) member and may be of particular interest to women, gender non-conforming/non-binary, and queer people, who may be more likely to find other technology groups less comfortable places to learn.

-This community-run education intiative also runs an extremely low-cost, four-week [NET101 course](https://techlearningcollective.com/courses/net101.html) that is available exclusively to community activists and others working on non-commercial projects in their neighborhood.
+The Tech Learning Collective also offers a four-week [NET101 Course](https://techlearningcollective.com/courses/net101.html) with sliding scale tuition that is available exclusively to community activists and others working on non-commercial projects in their neighborhood.
+The course covers the majority of the material in NYC Mesh's own "Networking 101" courses (linked above), as well as providing more detail on the topics of Ethernet encapsulation, network security considerations, and SoHo router configuration.